fnordoglargh/BoardGameLeague/ABOUT.md

 |----------|-----------|-------------|---------------|
 | Player 1 | 1500      |1            | no            |

+## Menu bar

+### File

+From here you can load a database from disk or save the active database (see title bar). *New Database* will create an empty database in the specified location but it will not load it immediately.

 # Known issues

 * ELO calculation doesn't like game results with a single player.